pynet-dev/ios-toolkit/README.md

 Each script is standalone but can also be triggered from `ios_toolkit.py` for guided execution.

-For example, run SCP upload:
+For example, to run SCP upload:
 `python ios_scp.py`

 To verify installed IOS versions: